Mescaline: History

+The stela of the cactus bearer, a piece of ancient Peruvian art depicting the San Pedro cactus.

 Archaeological evidence from sites in the United States, Mexico, and Peru indicates that mescaline-containing cacti have been used for over 6,000 years.
 Europeans recorded use of peyote in Native American religious ceremonies upon early contact with the Huichol people in Mexico.
-Other mescaline-containing cacti such as the San Pedro have a long history of use in South America, from Peru to Ecuador.
+Other mescaline-containing cacti such as the San Pedro cactus have a long history of use in South America, from Peru to Ecuador.
 While religious and ceremonial peyote use was widespread in the Aztec Empire and northern Mexico at the time of the Spanish conquest, religious persecution confined it to areas near the Pacific coast and up to southwest Texas.
 However, by 1880, peyote use began to spread north of South-Central America with "a new kind of peyote ceremony" inaugurated by the Kiowa and Comanche people.
 These religious practices, incorporated legally in the United States in 1920 as the Native American Church, have since spread as far as Saskatchewan, Canada.

-In traditional peyote preparations, the top of the cactus is cut off, leaving the large tap root along with a ring of green photosynthesizing area to grow new heads.
-These heads are then dried to make disc-shaped buttons.
-Buttons are chewed to produce the effects or soaked in water to drink.
-However, the taste of the cactus is bitter, so modern users will often grind it into a powder and pour it into capsules to avoid having to taste it.
-The typical dose is 200 to 400 mg of mescaline sulfate or 178 to 356 mg of mescaline hydrochloride.
-The average 76 mm peyote button contains about 25 mg mescaline.
-Some analyses of traditional preparations of San Pedro cactus have found doses ranging from 34 mg to 159 mg of total alkaloids, a relatively low and barely psychoactive amount.
-It appears that patients who receive traditional treatments with San Pedro ingest sub-psychoactive doses and do not experience psychedelic effects.
+Arthur Heffter, the chemist who isolated mescaline and discovered its effects.

+Peyote was first described by Bernardino de Sahagún in 1560.
+It was first scientifically named as Peyotl zacatensis by Francisco Hernández in 1638.
 Botanical studies of peyote began in the 1840s and the drug was listed in the Mexican pharmacopeia.
 The first use of mescal buttons was published by John Raleigh Briggs in 1887.
+However, he took a very low dose of the drug, and in the modern literature, the symptoms he experienced have been attributed to a severe panic attack in response to the drug.
 In 1887, the German pharmacologist Louis Lewin received his first sample of the peyote cactus, found numerous new alkaloids and later published the first methodical analysis of it.
+The effects of mescaline in humans were first properly described by D. W. Prentiss and Francis P. Morgan in 1895.
 Mescaline was first isolated and identified in 1897 by the German chemist Arthur Heffter.
 He showed that mescaline was exclusively responsible for the psychoactive or hallucinogenic effects of peyote.
 However, other components of peyote, such as hordenine, pellotine, and anhalinine, are also active.
 Mescaline was first synthesized in 1919 by Ernst Späth.

+Three major books on mescaline and/or peyote were published in the mid-to-late 1920s.
+These included French pharmacist Alexandre Rouhier's Le Peyotl: La Plante Qui Fait les Yeux Émerveillés (Peyote: The Plant That Fills the Eyes with Marvels) in 1927, the German psychiatrist Kurt Beringer's Der Meskalinrausch, seine Geschichte und Erscheinungsweise (Mescaline Intoxication, its History and Manifestation) in 1927, and German–American psychologist Heinrich Klüver's Mescal: The Divine Plant and Its Psychological Effects in 1928.